Utopia-USS/game_15/README.md

 ### Engine

-Game mechanics during solving the puzzle are provided by the `Engine` class.
+Game mechanics during the puzzle solving are provided by the `Engine` class.
 It implements real-world-inspired physics by allowing bodies (tiles and the whole board) to move in both axes, while handling snapping, collisions and other features.

 ### Game

 `Game` manages the whole puzzle lifecycle (initialization, demo, shuffling, solving and winning).
-It acts as a bridge between `Engine` and `Kaleidoscope`, scheduling physics updates and displaying tiles' state on every frame.
-Most of the changes does not require rebuilding the widget tree which allows in to stay blazing-fast.
+It acts as a bridge between `Engine` and `Kaleidoscope`, scheduling physics updates and displaying tiles' state in every frame.
+Most of the changes do not require rebuilding the widget tree which allows staying blazing-fast.

 ### Game modes